 Charles M. Steele, the first mayor of Hartwell and a real estate investor with property in the West End and elsewhere, developed a subdivision here for African American residents and sold the first lots in 1891.
 In 1907, he opened an adjacent Black-only subdivision.
 West College Hill is believed to be the oldest Black subdivision in Hamilton County, and retains a sizable Black population today.

 It is believed that Melvina and Charles Middleton purchased the first lot in the Steele subdivision, building a small shotgun house for their family.
-Soon after, Melvina’s sister and her husband purchased two adjacent lots for $100, as part of a commonly seen pattern of extended families clustering in close proximity.
+Soon after, Melvina’s sister and her husband purchased two adjacent lots for $100, as part of a commonly seen pattern of extended Black families clustering in close proximity.
 By 1910, 150 families, or approximately 430 residents, lived in West College Hill.

 Some families purchased the small, inexpensive lots outright, others with a down payment followed by monthly installments.
 Most families built their homes themselves, or with the help of relatives or friends, though some used contractors or carpenters.
 Often, residents built their wood-frame houses room by room as they were able to acquire building materials, including salvaged lumber.

 According to Henry Louis Taylor, Jr. in his chapter “City Building, Public Policy,” in the book Race and the City: Work, Community, and Protest in Cincinnati, 1820-1970, by the 1920s, there was a robust informal market consisting of “real estate speculators, building material companies, banks, savings and loan companies, builders, and an army of carpenters all willing to help low-income workers build their own houses.”